6 Employee Motivators That Drive Employee Engagement

 Recruiting employees with the right skills is hard enough.
-But hiring job applicants without understanding their fit into the company culture is a recipe for low employee motivation and engagement.
+But hiring job applicants without understanding their fit into your company culture is a recipe for poor employee motivation and low employee engagement.

-To learn more about each of the values and how they impact employee motivation, employee engagement, and subsequently productivity and employee turnover, download a free copy of the book Business Values and Motivators – for a limited time only.
+Want to learn more about each of the 6 values and how they impact employee motivation, employee engagement, and subsequently productivity and employee turnover?